sitegeist/Sitegeist.Neos.BestPractices/README.md

 ### Frontend

+1. It MUST be ensured that visitors get fresh css and js resources after each deployment.
+The [Sitegeist.KlarSchiff](https://github.com/sitegeist/Sitegeist.KlarSchiff) package is the RECOMMENDED way for this.

 ## Contribution

 Please send us pull requests (if you want to suggest a concrete rule) or open issues if you have a suggestion but no clear wording yet.
 Make sure to look for duplicates before creating a new issue/pr.